Pulseaudio always uses the first audio device

 I did promise to provide more details on problems with the Mate Sound Preferences GUI.
 Actually, it seems reasonably good now.
 These are all minor problems.
 I discovered that tput bel did not produce any sound until I used the GUI to enable sound effects.
 This happened in spite of the terminal bell being already enabled in Mate-terminal.
 Also in the GUI, the Sound Effects Alert volume setting stays at zero.
 You can set it higher, but the next time you look at it, it's back at zero.
 In the GUI, the hardware box is empty: it should show something.
 Finally, I'd recommend that the input and output devices not be changed in the GUI, mostly because I don't know what effect that would have.
 It does show two input devices, but I don't know what those are.

-Updated by Gary Mills about 1 month ago
+Updated by Gary Mills 4 months ago

 With considerable help from Andreas Wacknitz, I have now created a PR for my pulseaudio changes.
 You can find it here:

 I have verified that the patches that went into the PR were identical to the ones that attached to this bug report, and that the version of pulseaudio was also the same as before.
 That means that the testing I reported previously, both for the default case with one audio device and the special case of multiple audio devices, should still apply.
 I did do a gmake publish on the source that went into the PR.
 It was successful, as were all the preceeding steps.